nextcloud/appstore/docs/installation.rst

     # number of days to include from today in the recent ratings calculation
     RATING_RECENT_DAY_RANGE = 90

+    # Defaults to true, can be used to for development to only warn when the
+    # certificate check failed
+    # VALIDATE_CERTIFICATES = True

 Then set the file as the active settings file::